-Cutting Branches for Forcing
+Cutting Garden Branches for Forcing

 Here are a few things to remember when you're cutting branches of trees and shrubs to force into indoor bloom: